open-socialism/open-socialism-site/introduction.md

 ### What are the issues?

 Since the tribal system, cooperative systems have not been stable.
-Notably communism has either completely destabalised or been largely ineffective.
+Notably communism has either completely destabilized or been largely ineffective.
 If a cooperative system is better on paper why have they not been successful?

 #### Wealth / power accumulation is possible